GU4243-ADS/project-2-predictive-modelling-group-2/README.md

 + Joo Kim
 + Chunzi Wang
 + Chuyuan Zhou
+  - Built, trained, and tested GBM on all features
+  - Contributed to README.md
+  - Contributed to the presentation slide deck

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.